Volvo B12BLE

 In 2006 the chassis was updated with DH12E engine and ZF Ecomat4 / Voith D864.5 transmissions to meet Euro 4 & 5 emission standards.

 The B12BLE was also available in the articulated form since 2005, which is known as the B12BLEA chassis.
 The B12BLE can be available in the rigid, tri-axle and articulated form.

 The B12BLE is also available as a complete integral bus in Europe - the Volvo 8500LE and Volvo 8700LE.

+In 2011, the Volvo B12BLE was superseded by the Volvo B9RLE and subsequently the Volvo B8RLE.

 Australia

-Numerous public transport operators in Australia operate copious amounts of the B12BLE, either in its Euro III or Euro IV and Euro V guises.
+Numerous public transport operators in Australia operate many B12BLE buses, either in the Euro III or Euro IV and Euro V guises.
+Most of the B12BLE chassis that go to Australia are bodied by Australian companies such as Custom Coaches, Volgren, and Bustech.

-The Volvo B12BLEA was conceptualised for the State Transit Authority of Sydney, Australia because the B7LA was too underpowered for many of Sydney's bus routes due to the hilly terrain.
-The world's first B12BLEA entered service with State Transit Authority of Sydney in late 2005.

-State Transit Authority has placed an order for 80 B12BLEA articulated buses, and they will be assembled with Custom Coaches bodywork.
-The custom buses are powered by the 12-litre Volvo DH12 diesel engine with 6-speed ZF 6HP602C and 6HP604C automatic transmission.
+The Volvo B12BLEA was conceptualized for the State Transit Authority (STA) of Sydney, Australia because the B7LA was too underpowered for many of Sydney's bus routes due to the hilly terrain.
+STA placed an order for 80 B12BLEA articulated buses, and they were assembled with Custom Coaches bodywork.
+The world's first B12BLEA entered service with STA in late 2005, under the fleet number 1661 (m/o 1661).
+The buses are powered by the 12-litre Volvo DH12 diesel engine with 6-speed ZF 6HP602C and 6HP604C automatic transmission.

-State Transit Authority also ordered additional B12BLEA's in the Volgren CR228L body.
-The Volgren bodied buses are mostly seen running the high capacity Metrobus service.
+STA also ordered additional B12BLEA's in the Volgren CR228L body.
+The Volgren bodied buses were mostly seen running the high capacity Metrobus services.
 Most of the buses are built in Volgren's Tomago factory while the rest were built in Dandenong.

 The Volvo B12BLE also come in a 12.5m configuration in Custom Coaches bodied CB60 and CB60 Evo 2 bodies.
 Volgren 12.5m variants were also ordered in both 12.5m and 14.5m bodies both Euro 5 compliant.

-The 12.5m Custom Coaches CB60 are Euro 3 complaint while the newer CB60 Evo 2 bodied buses are Euro 5 complaint.
+The 12.5m Custom Coaches CB60 are Euro 3 compliant while the newer CB60 Evo 2 bodied buses are Euro 5 compliant.

-In October 2013, 20 B12BLEA's were transferred to new operator Transit Systems Sydney who took over Region 3.

 In 2011, Transperth ordered 30 Volvo B12BLEAs.
 They were to be assembled with Volgren CR228L bodywork.

 Transport for Brisbane purchased 119 B12BLEs in 2011 (with a further 30 in 2013), all of them are tri-axle.
 These are used on several high-frequency bus routes, mostly on the South East Busway.

-Most of the B12BLE chassis that go to Australia are bodied by Australian companies such as Custom Coaches, Volgren and Bustech.
+Transport for Brisbane were also the last bus operator in the world to order B12BLEs.